 Although most side effects are short-term, there is a risk of long-term problems, such as infertility and persistent skin darkening in the treated area.

-Steroid drugs are used for advanced Hodgkin’s lymphoma as a more intensive treatment or in combination with chemotherapy if initial treatment fails.
+Steroid drugs help in advanced Hodgkin’s lymphoma as a more intensive treatment or additionally in combination with chemotherapy if initial treatment fails.

-Some of the side effects of steroid medicine include:
+Some of the side effects of steroid medicine also include: